EXPLAINER: Where does the student loan debt plan stand?

 THE TEXAS CASE

 Pittman — an appointee of former President Donald Trump based in Fort Worth, Texas — made it clear that he felt Biden overstepped his authority.
-He said the Higher Education Relief Opportunities for Students Act of 2003, commonly known as the HEROES Act, did not provide the authorization for the loan forgiveness program that the administration claimed it did.
+He said the Higher Education Relief Opportunities for Students Act of 2003, commonly known as the HEROES Act, did not provide the authorization for the loan forgiveness program.

 The law allows the secretary of education to waive or modify terms of federal student loans in times of war or national emergency.
-The administration claimed the COVID-19 pandemic created a national emergency.
+The administration said the COVID-19 pandemic created a national emergency.

 But Pittman said such a massive program required clear congressional authorization.